 In the winter, limit the watering and don’t feed.
 The soil can dry out a little bit between watering.

 When watering, avoid soaking the leaves.
 Pour the water on the soil, not the plant.

 Excess water on the leaves may scorch the plant when placed in an area where the plant receives bright sunlight.

 Soil and Transplanting

-The strawberry geranium grows well in regular potting soil with good drainage.
+The strawberry begonia grows well in regular potting soil with good drainage.